89310637ming/ECE445_Lab_Notebook/README.md

 Date: 3/20
 --
--Built the wodden exterior structure.
+- Built the wodden exterior structure.
 - Figured that the angle of the roof matters for the solar panel to absorb sunlight.